Goodman School of Business: Ranking

 In a survey of Deans from international schools of Business, The Goodman School of Business placed first in Canada in the Excellent Business Schools nationally strong and/or with continental links category.

 The Goodman School of Business was named the Beta Gamma Sigma Bronze Collegiate Chapter in 2007 - the highest ranking attained by any Canadian Business School and currently holds the title of "Premier Chapter".

 Undergraduate programs

 Business Administration (BBA)

 The BBA program is professionally oriented and combines studies in business disciplines with studies in the Social Sciences, Humanities and Mathematics and Science.
 The program's first two years provide a foundation of business theory, while the third and fourth years are designed to allow students the option to concentrate on one particular area of business.
 The program offers a wide variety of concentrations, including: Accounting, Entrepreneurship, Finance, General Management, Human Resources Management, Information Systems, International Business, Marketing, Operations Management and Public Administration.

-The BBA Program offers a Co-op component, claiming a nearly 100% placement rate (one of the highest and most consistent placement rates in the country) and co-op placements with Canadian companies.
+The BBA Program offers a Co-op component and co-op placements with Canadian companies.

 Accounting (BAcc)

 The BAcc program leads to an accounting degree.
-Brock's Accounting Co-op Program is the second largest in Canada and is accredited by CGA Ontario and is part of the Brock CPA Pathway that is fully accredited by CPA Ontario.
+Brock's Accounting Co-op Program is the second largest in Canada and is part of the Brock CPA Pathway that is fully accredited by CPA Ontario.